-This is the bike that propelled Wout Van Aert to a trio of Cyclocross World Championship victories, and takes its name from the Belgian province where he triumphed in 2016.
+This is the bike of three-time cyclocross world champion Wout Van Aert, and takes its name from the Belgian province where he triumphed in 2016.
 The full carbon frame is disc brake-only, and can be set up for 1x or 2x drivetrains.
 It can take up to 40mm tyres if you want thicker rubber for when you're not racing, and the geometry is classic CX with a raised bottom bracket and plenty of reach.
 A neat addition requested by Van Aert himself is the positioning of the seat tube bottle cage bolts lower down, for greater comfort when shouldering the bike.

 Find a Bianchi dealer